opis/opis.github.io/_projects/closure/2.3/05-security.md

 ---
 layout: project
 permalink: closure/2.3/security
-title: Secured closures
+title: Signed closures
-description: Learn how to secure your closures
+description: Learn how to cryptographically sign your closures
 redirect_from: /closure/security.html
 ---
-# Secured closures
+# Signed closures

 While fetching and unserializing closures from a local file or from a local database, that can not be accessed from outside is totally fine, there might be situations when